-From the billboards, we hiked up the hill, reached a tarmac road that lead to the Desa Parkcity reservoir, scramble a little more to reach the tree with the swing and with one last push, reached Peak 2 of Sri Bintang.
+From the billboards, we hiked up the hill, reached a tarmac road that leads to the Desa Parkcity reservoir, scramble a little more to reach the tree with the swing and with one last push, reached Peak 2 of Sri Bintang.
 (We took about 1 half hour to reach Sri Bintang)

 We took a short break, restore our energy and headed back.
 Except, this time was much hotter!
 Therefore it is wise to start as early as possible to avoid the unbearable heat!

-The return leg journey is indeed tougher, as we are fatigued and dehydrated!
+The return leg journey is indeed tougher, as we were fatigued and dehydrated!
 With that in mind, remember to reserve some energy & water for the return!

 You are never far from civilization when hiking here.
-You may not find that cry of nature or get lost from the city, simply due to the proximity of huge urbanization and development around this prime area and the constant bustling from the motorways!
+You may not find that wild cry of nature or get lost from the city, simply due to the proximity from the city and development around this prime area and the constant bustling from the motorways!

-However, this swatch of land, coupled with Bukit Kiara, Reverse Trans Kiara or Sri Bintang has a magnetic appeal and is extremely popular among weekend hikers perhaps due to its easy accessibility.
-This hike treads along some less explored areas in an urban city and you will come out accomplished and satisfied although it is only a mare 8km to and fro!
+However, the Trans Bukit Kiara/Sri Bintang has a magnetic appeal and is extremely popular among weekend hikers perhaps due to its easy accessibility.
+This hike treads along some less explored areas in an urban city and you will come out accomplished and satisfied although it is only a mere 8km to and fro!